An Arkansas man is missing in the flood

 Cleanup in St. Louis County

-In the St. Louis area, where the river crested Friday, some residents returned home and began the painstaking process of surveying the damage, cleaning up and salvaging whatever they could.
+In St. Louis, the river crested Friday at 42.58 feet – just shy of the 1993 level.
+Residents returning to waterlogged communities began the painstaking process of surveying the damage, cleaning up and salvaging whatever they could.

 Several thousand people were forced to evacuate or suffered damage to their homes, hundreds of businesses also sustained damage, and hundreds of water rescues were conducted, Missouri Gov. Jay Nixon said.